In-with-the-new

 When to Use Each Approach

-The most effective change leaders often blend elements from both approaches, tailoring their strategies to the unique needs of their organization and the specific challenges at hand.
+The most effective change leaders often blend elements from both approaches, tailoring their strategies to the unique needs of their organisation and the specific challenges at hand.

 Applying Modern Change Management Models—Practical Steps for Success